alizardguy/Zards-CVR-flutter-app/README.md

 # Zards-CVR-flutter-app
-This is currently a test project in my quest to build a CVR app in every langauge and format
+This is currently a test project in my quest to build a CVR app in every main framework.
+Read the readme in the zardscvrapp folder for more information.